deepinvalue/Doc2Speech/README.md

 # Doc2Speech

 Doc2Speech is a Python-based tool that converts HTML contents (possibly from a URL), EPUB documents, and text files into natural-sounding speech.
-It leverages OpenAI's advanced Text-to-Speech (TTS) model and is designed to handle the character limit constraints of the API, ensuring a seamless and natural flow of speech.
+It leverages OpenAI's advanced Text-to-Speech (TTS) model and is designed to handle the character limit constraints of the API, ensuring a seamless and natural flow of speech by intelligently segmenting text at sentence boundaries.

 ## Features